US couple forced to sell exclusive Bay of Islands property by OIO

 The OIO wrote to the couple in July giving them notice that they must dispose of the property for failing to meet the conditions of their consent.

-"The consent holders have repeatedly breached the rules," OIO senior solicitor Anna Sinclair wrote in a June report titled Crandall & Esposito Options Paper .
+"The consent holders have repeatedly breached the rules," OIO senior solicitor Anna Sinclair wrote in a June report titled Crandall & Esposito Options Paper.

 "The consent holders are uncooperative and have failed to communicate with us on multiple occasions."